Psychological devices are an absolute necessity if you want to make the consumers buy what you are selling.

 Also, People are much more likely to buy if they think they’ll lose out on an opportunity if they don’t.

-In a niche where many websites are selling a product or service that is virtually identical, using fear and risk an unsurpassed way to distinguish yourself from the competition.
+In a niche where many websites are selling a product or service that is virtually identical, using fear and risk is an unsurpassed way to distinguish yourself from the competition.
 (It’s also a way to justify higher prices!)

 All creatures are curious…especially humans.